pharo-mooc/AdvancedOODesignWithTDD/Week02-OOP/Exercises.md

 Either
 - improving existing tests
 - proposing new (missing) tests
-- if you find problems please open issues in the github repository of the project
+- if you find problems please open issues in the GitHub repository of the project
 - you can also propose pull requests to address problems and improve the project